Back to blog

 Formation Costs at a Glance

-• Share capital deposit: at least €12,500 at formation
+Share capital (paid in at formation)at least €12,500

 Ongoing Obligations After Formation

-Bookkeeping is one of the biggest challenges for newly formed GmbHs.
+Ongoing costs for bookkeeping, annual statements and tax advice quickly reach over €3,000 per year for a small GmbH — an important factor in the is-it-worth-it calculation.
+Bookkeeping in particular is one of the biggest challenges for newly formed GmbHs.
 With Norman, you can automatically capture receipts, prepare VAT returns and keep your finances organized from day one.

 Conclusion